 Not only can the use of restraints cause serious physical complications, it has a significantly negative impact on an elderly person’s mental health.
 A person on the receiving end of improper physical restraints may become depressed, anxious, and withdrawn.
 Even those who suffer from a condition such as dementia, where their mental capacity may be diminished, can suffer great mental stress when constantly restrained.

-How Can Our Lexington Nursing Home Abuse Lawyers Help?
+How Can Our Nursing Home Abuse Attorneys in Lexington Help?

 At Minner Vines Moncus Injury Lawyers, we can’t stand the thought of a cherished loved one being made to suffer, bound and restrained by someone with the title “caregiver.”
 That is why we are so committed to helping family members like you get the justice they deserve.
 It is no secret that we have an aging population, and it is our duty to maintain safety and decency standards in Kentucky’s nursing homes.
 That’s why we must hold them accountable when they fail our most vulnerable members of our community.